opendistro/for-elasticsearch-docs/docs/sql/datatypes.md

 object | struct | STRUCT
 nested | array | STRUCT

-In addition to this list, the SQL plugin also supports `datetime`, though it doesn't have a corresponding mapping with Elasticsearch or SQL.
+In addition to this list, the SQL plugin also supports the `datetime` type, though it doesn't have a corresponding mapping with Elasticsearch or SQL.
-To use a function without a corresponding mapping, you must explicitly convert the data type.
+To use a function without a corresponding mapping, you must explicitly convert the data type to one that does.

-## Date and time data types
+## Date and time types

 The date and time types represent a time period: `DATE`, `TIME`, `DATETIME`, `TIMESTAMP`, and `INTERVAL`.
-By default, the Elasticsearch DSL uses the `date` type as the only date and time related type that contains all information of an absolute time point.
+By default, the Elasticsearch DSL uses the `date` type as the only date-time related type that contains all information of an absolute time point.

-To integrate with SQL, each type other than timestamp holds part of the time period information.
-To use date and time types, see `datetime` functions.
+To integrate with SQL, each type other than the `timestamp` type holds part of the time period information.
+To use date-time functions, see [datetime](../functions#date-and-time).
 Some functions might have restrictions for the input argument type.

 ### Date

-Date represents the calendar date regardless of the time zone.
-A given date value is a 24-hour period, or say a day, but this period varies in different timezones and might have flexible hours during daylight saving programs.
-The `date` type does not contain time information.
-Date supports a range of `1000-01-01` to `9999-12-31`.
+The `date` type represents the calendar date regardless of the time zone.
+A given date value is a 24-hour period, but this period varies in different timezones and might have flexible hours during daylight saving programs.
+The `date` type doesn't contain time information and it only supports a range of `1000-01-01` to `9999-12-31`.

 | Type | Syntax | Range
 :--- | :--- | :---
-Date | `yyyy-MM-dd` | `0001-01-01` to `9999-12-31`
+date | `yyyy-MM-dd` | `0001-01-01` to `9999-12-31`

 ### Time

-Time represents the time of a clock without any regard to its timezone.
-The `time` type does not contain date information.
+The `time` type represents the time of a clock regardless of its timezone.
+The `time` type doesn't contain date information.

 | Type | Syntax | Range
 :--- | :--- | :---
-Time | `hh:mm:ss[.fraction]` | `00:00:00.000000` to `23:59:59.999999`
+time | `hh:mm:ss[.fraction]` | `00:00:00.000000` to `23:59:59.999999`

 ### Datetime

-Datetime type is a combination of date and time.
-Datetime type does not contain timezone information.
-For an absolute time point that contains both date, time, and timezone information, see Timestamp.
+The `datetime` type is a combination of date and time.
+It doesn't contain timezone information.
+For an absolute time point that contains date, time, and timezone information, see [Timestamp](#timestamp).

 | Type | Syntax | Range
 :--- | :--- | :---
-Datetime | `yyyy-MM-dd hh:mm:ss[.fraction]` | `0001-01-01 00:00:00.000000` to `9999-12-31 23:59:59.999999`
+datetime | `yyyy-MM-dd hh:mm:ss[.fraction]` | `0001-01-01 00:00:00.000000` to `9999-12-31 23:59:59.999999`

 ### Timestamp

-A timestamp instance is an absolute instant independent of timezone or convention.
-For example, for a given point of time, if you change the timestamp of a time point to another timezone, its value differs accordingly.
+The `timestamp` type is an absolute instance independent of timezone or convention.
+For example, for a given point of time, if you change the timestamp to a different timezone, its value changes accordingly.

-The timestamp type is stored differently from the other types.
-It's converted from its current timezone to UTC for storage and converted back to the set timezone from UTC when it's retrieved.
+The `timestamp` type is stored differently from the other types.
+It's converted from its current timezone to UTC for storage and converted back to its set timezone from UTC when it's retrieved.

 | Type | Syntax | Range
 :--- | :--- | :---
-Timestamp | `yyyy-MM-dd hh:mm:ss[.fraction]` | `0001-01-01 00:00:01.000000` UTC to `9999-12-31 23:59:59.999999`
+timestamp | `yyyy-MM-dd hh:mm:ss[.fraction]` | `0001-01-01 00:00:01.000000` UTC to `9999-12-31 23:59:59.999999`

 ### Interval

-Interval data type represents a temporal duration or a period.
-The syntax is as follows:
+The `interval` type represents a temporal duration or a period.

 | Type | Syntax
 :--- | :--- | :---
-Interval | INTERVAL expr unit
+interval | `INTERVAL expr unit`

-The `expr` is any expression that is iterated to a quantity value eventually, see Expressions for details.
-The unit represents the unit for interpreting the quantity, including `MICROSECOND`, `SECOND`, `MINUTE`, `HOUR`, `DAY`, `WEEK`, `MONTH`, `QUARTER`, and `YEAR`.
+The `expr` unit is any expression that eventually iterates to a quantity value.
+It represents a unit for interpreting the quantity, including `MICROSECOND`, `SECOND`, `MINUTE`, `HOUR`, `DAY`, `WEEK`, `MONTH`, `QUARTER`, and `YEAR`.
 The `INTERVAL` keyword and the unit specifier are not case sensitive.

-There are two classes of intervals: year-week intervals and day-time intervals.
+The `interval` type has two classes of intervals: year-week intervals and day-time intervals.

 - Year-week intervals store years, quarters, months, and weeks.
 - Day-time intervals store days, hours, minutes, seconds, and microseconds.